dustin-anthc/test-wiki-cloning/Standards & Sources/Weatherization-Audit-Requirements.md

 >For additional information, see the [[General Overview of the Residential Space Heating Calculation|Space-Heating-and-Cooling-Energy-Calculations#general_overview]] and/or the [[Technical Users Manual section|1998-Tech-Manual#]] on the house heat balance.

-- What format of climatic data is used?
+- **What format of climatic data is used?
 If degree-day weather data is used, what base temperature is used and why?
-Which weather data sites are used by different subgrantees in the Grantee territory?
+Which weather data sites are used by different subgrantees in the Grantee territory?**

 > AKWarm uses various climatic data for its calculations, including heating degree days, annual temperatures, and wind speeds.
 20 main cities in Alaska have detailed data in the climate library, and the smaller communities typically have some amount of data that is then adjusted based on the nearest main city.
-For a detailed description of how climate data is used in AKWarm, see the section on [[AKWarm Weather Data|1998-Tech-Manual#weather-data]]
+For a detailed description of how climate data is used in AKWarm, see the section on [[AKWarm Weather Data|Climate]]

 - **Are existing energy use and energy requirements of the dwelling determined from actual energy bills, by generally accepted engineering calculations, or optionally, both?**